Getting Started with PDFSign and PDFVerify

 Offline Mode

-The OfflineMode property provides the ability to verify the document without contacting online sources.
+The OfflineMode property provides the ability to sign or verify the document without contacting online sources.
 If this property is enabled, the component will only use KnownCerts, TrustedCerts, data structures within the document itself, and revocation and Trusted List data that it previously saved to its internal cache when looking for missing validation material.

 We appreciate your feedback.
 If you have any questions, comments, or suggestions about this article please contact our support team at support@nsoftware.com.